How Wildlife Exploitation and Habitat Loss Fuel Pandemic Risk

 Habitat destruction and trade in and consumption of wildlife happen around the globe.

-But the U.S. plays a major role.
-We’re one of the world’s top importers of wildlife, consuming an estimated 20 percent of the global wildlife market.
+But the United States plays a major role.
+We’re one of the world’s top importers of wildlife, consuming an estimated 20% of the global wildlife market.

 Our demand has spurred disease outbreaks.
 For example, the U.S. 2003 monkeypox outbreak occurred because our nation imported small mammals that spread the disease to pets, which then infected their owners.

-Preventing the next zoonotic pandemic requires action — in the U.S. and around the world — to halt the consumptive wildlife trade and habitat loss and infringement.
+Preventing the next zoonotic pandemic requires action — in the United States and around the world — to halt the consumptive wildlife trade and habitat loss and infringement.

 Time for Bold Change